Everyone knows by now that drunken party pics, profane posts, and inappropriate tweets can cost you a job or a job offer.

 If your LinkedIn profile is simply a digital resume, it’s not going to be impressive to a potential employer and can look like you are two-dimensional and have less to offer than other candidates.
 And if you have no LinkedIn or other profiles, it leaves a void that can be a red flag that you have nothing to offer.
 Employers want employees that don’t just show up – they want people that are thinkers and innovators.
 Active social media profiles can demonstrate these desired traits if leveraged wisely.

-On LinkedIn, participating in groups, sharing content and your informed opinions on trending topics shows that you’re a thought leader.
+On LinkedIn, participating in groups, sharing content and your informed opinions on trending topics show that you’re a thought leader.
 This is particularly important for those in leadership positions.
 On Twitter, sharing links on your industry and trends shows that you’re curious and a thinker, not just someone who uses social media for minutiae.
-Avoid being flippant, overly political or critical.
+Avoid being flippant, overly political, or critical.
 Instead, show off your analytical skills and insight to make an impression.

 You may think no one is looking at your feeds and web presence, but that’s not so.
 Even if you’re not seeing likes or shares, that doesn’t mean eyes aren’t on it.
 A few posts a week, cross-promoted across your platforms will establish a meaningful digital footprint that can make you more appealing to potential employers.